igomezv/simplemc_tests/README.md

      $ cd simplemc_tests
      $ pip3 install -e .

+then you can delete the cloned repo because you must have locally installed `simplemc`.

+Other way to install `simplemc` is:

+     $ pip3 install -e git+https://github.com/igomezv/simplemc_tests

+In the `requirements.txt` file there are the basic libraries to run `simplemc`, but some functions such as plots or neural networks can be unavailable.
+For full requirements check `requirements_full.txt`.

 In the `docs` directory are all the files used by the `sphinx` library to build the website with the `SimpleMC` temporary documentation: https://igomezv.github.io/SimpleMC/